Get Started #

 Custom profile #

-To run the application with a customized profile, you will need to create two directories
+To run the application with your own customized profile, create a /config directory and within it

 Example command how to start a profile named custom and mount the directories above: